Enhancing Virtual Try-On with Synthetic Pairs and Error-Aware Noise Scheduling: Experiments

 \section{Experiments}

-\paragraph{Datasets} We use VITON-HD, DressCode-Upper, and our synthetic H2G-UH and H2G-FH for training.
+\paragraph{Datasets} We use VITON-HD \citep{hrviton}, DressCode-Upper \citep{dresscode}, and our synthetic H2G-UH and H2G-FH for training.
 They include 11,647, 13,564, 12,730, 8,939 training images, respectively.
-For synthetic data augmentation, we combine VITON-HD \citep{hrviton} with our H2G-UH since both of them include mostly upper-body human images.
+For synthetic data augmentation, we combine VITON-HD with our H2G-UH since they both include mostly upper-body human images.
 DressCode-Upper is combined with H2G-FH as both consist of full-body human photos.
-For evaluation, VITON-HD contains 2,032 (human, garment) test pairs and DressCode-Upper has 1,800 test pairs.
-Experiments are conducted for both paired and unpaired settings.
+For evaluation, VITON-HD contains 2,032 (human, garment) test pairs and DressCode-Upper has 1,800 test pairs and include both paired and unpaired settings.
 In the paired setting, the input garment image and the garment in the human image are the same item.
-Conversely, the unpaired setting uses a different garment image. \paragraph{Metrics} We use Structural Similarity Index Measure (SSIM) \citep{ssim}, Frechet Inception Distance (FID) \citep{fid}, Kernel Inception Distance (KID) \citep{kid}, and Learned Perceptual Image Patch Similarity (LPIPS) \citep{lpips} to evaluate image quality.
-All the compared methods use the same image size 512x512 and padding when computing the above metrics.
+Conversely, the unpaired setting uses a different garment image.